-- 96. I refer to paragraphs 179 to 183 of my affidavit dated 17 June 2016 in relation to the consideration of applications for late registration to participate in this settlement distribution. - 97.
-In addition to the 242 accepted late registrants, a number of group members whose claims were intended to be covered by an existing registration have also been discovered in the process of reviewing the finalised ELPD assessments and registered pursuant to section A7.2 of the SDS.
+- 96. I refer to paragraphs 109 to 113 my affidavit dated 16 June 2016 in relation to the consideration of applications for late registration to participate in this settlement distribution. - 97.
+I have now considered the evidence of all late registration applicants. - 98.
+In addition to the 66 accepted late registrants, a number of group members whose claims were intended to be covered by an existing registration have also been discovered in the process of reviewing the finalised ELPD assessments and registered pursuant to section A7.2 of the SDS.